 Citation Building (Guest Posts, Interviews, Mentions)

-- Guest posts on niche blogs
+- Guest posts on niche blogs or advisor platforms

-- Podcast interviews with transcripts
+- Podcast interviews with published transcripts

-- Business directory citations
+- Business directory listings with consistent bios

 Example: “Jane Smith is a retirement income planner based in Raleigh, NC.”